numeract/aws-lambda-r/doc/old/AWS-setup.md

 # aws-lambda-r - Configure AWS for production deployment

-**Note: the detailed instructions are not complete.** If you are familiar with AWS, please review the files in `scripts/` and `settings/`.
+**Note: these instructions are not complete.** If you are already familiar with AWS, please review the files in `scripts/` and `settings/`.

 These are instructions to be followed before running the scripts.
 At the end of